Hinjeniero/sava_drow/README.md

 DEPENDENCIES: pygame, numpy, wrapt

 TODO CURRENT:

-    1.- WIP Promotion of chars when reaching adequate cell (~95%)

-    2.- WIP Show number of kills and movements over character head.
-Number of kills color changing depending on the number.
+    0.- Promotion in network boards (~95%)

+    0.1.- Proper hitboxes in the promotion table

+    0.5 .- Add some animations and shit to promotion of a char, like stars or particles or something

-    3.- WIP Show player name over mouse?
+    1.- Show player name over mouse?
 (In network board)

-    4.- Implement spider dice + sprite.
+    2.- Implement spider dice + sprite.
 Needs to randomize the game a little bit.

 TODO WHENEVER:
+    0.- Effect when chars colliding with each other.

     1.- Make graphics for the sliders.